How to Build an IoT Data Lake

-Tim graduated in Computer Science from University of Marburg, Germany, in 2006.
-During his time as a PhD candidate at Distributed Systems Research Group of University of Marburg he worked on various topics around scheduling and quality of service for high-performance computing, Grid computing, and Cloud Computing applications.
-Since 2012, he works as a developer and architect at the intersection of Internet of Things and Data Analytics.
+Tim Doernemann graduated with a degree in computer science from the University of Marburg, Germany, in 2006.
+During his doctoral program at the Distributed Systems Research Group of University of Marburg he worked on various topics around scheduling and quality of service for high-performance computing, grid computing and cloud computing applications.
+Since 2012, he has workeds as a developer and architect at the intersection of IoT and data analytics.